-A Closer Look at the Heel Strike
+A Closer Look at What Makes Heel Striking Highly Injurious

-At heel landing in heel strike running, excessive vertical impacts and higher rates of loading, especially on the knee are produced as compared with forefoot running.
-Even worse, heel strike running at faster speeds causes the intensity of these forces to dramatically increase, especially if you’re overweight, and at any point in this process may introduce additional stressors on the soft tissues, muscles, tendons and bones as compared with forefoot running.
+At heel strike, excessive vertical impacts and higher rates of loading, especially on the knee are produced as compared with forefoot running.
+Even worse, heel strike running at faster speeds or if you’re overweight dramatically increases the intensity of these forces, introducing additional stressors on the soft tissues, muscles, tendons and bones.
+This is why heel strike runners rely on running shoes with thick under-heel cushioning to try and minimize the excessive impacts, which unfortunately, are the classic features of heel striking during running.

 Shalane’s not the only heel strike runner slaughtered with severe running injuries.
 Canadian marathoner, Krista Duchene, is also a heel-pounder who broke her femur and underwent surgery to repair the break with a plate and three screws.
 American marathoner Meb Keflezighi was also a heel strike runner, always plagued with harsh injuries until he corrected his heel strike to land more flat-footed.
 From here, he suffered fewer injuries of less severity and went on to win the Boston marathon, becoming the first American male in decades to do so!

-Again, running injuries stem from lots of other influences, BUT since there seems to be more negative forces at work in heel strike running than in forefoot strike running and given the examples of the types of injuries more common in heel strike runners than in forefoot runners, lends strong credence that the high impact nature of heel strike running may be largely to blame for potentially predisposing one to injury.
+Again, running injuries stem from lots of other influences, BUT since there seems to be more negative forces at work in heel strike running than in forefoot strike running and given the examples of the types of injuries more common in heel strike runners than in forefoot runners, lends strong credence that the high impact nature of heel strike running is largely to blame for predisposing one to injury.

 A Closer Look at the Forefoot Strike